 The different sections of T-land

-T-Land has multiple sections along the reef, which with ideal swell conditions all link up to form Indonesia’s longest left.
+T-Land has 4 main sections along the reef, which with ideal swell conditions all link up to form Indonesia’s longest left.
+On normal size days these peaks spread the crowd out along a long section of reef.
 The sections of T-Land surf spot are known as:

-The Pyramid: The second section where the wave fattens into triangle frames and open walls perfect for big open turns.
+- The Steeple (a.k.a.
+The Pyramid) – The second section where the wave fattens into triangle frames and open walls perfect for big open turns.

 Surfing Etiquette and Safety at T-Land